 During a marathon, you should wear comfortable, temperature-appropriate, and sweat-wicking clothing that you’ve tried out in training.
 You also should wear running-specific socks and a good pair of running shoes.

-See more details about what to wear when running here.
+See more details about what to wear when running here: What to Wear for a Marathon

 What Should You Eat and Drink During a Marathon?